grafana/faro-web-sdk/docs/sources/developer/architecture/components/api.md

 ### Traces

 Traces are a special type of signal which are used to track the behaviour of an app.
-Because Faro does not have an internal tracing mechanism, we rely on OpenTelemetry's tracing mechanism to provide this functionality.
+Because Faro does not have an internal tracing mechanism, we rely on OpenTelemetry library to provide this functionality.
 However, OpenTelemetry is quite a heavy system and we do not want to force users to use it.
 Therefore, the traces API is pretty simple because all the logic is externalized to other packages like `web-tracing`.

 Methods: